selectiveintellect/vic/install.md

 use VIC to generate the assembly files which you can then load into the IDE as part of your project and use.

+You may choose to use [Piklab](http://piklab.sourceforge.net/) as your IDE instead.

 If you want to use Cygwin to perform builds using `gpasm` and `pk2cmd` you may do that and let us know if you succeed so we can write instructions for other users.

 ##Recompiling the grammar